 I once had an idea for a song with a really catchy melody.
+I wish I could share it, but the truth is, it’s been lost forever.

-I told myself I’d remember—because how could I forget something that good?
-But by the time I sat down to capture it, it was already gone.
+I didn’t record it.
+Didn’t write it down.
+Didn’t even hum it into my phone.
+I told myself I would remember, because how could I forget something that good?
+But by the time I sat down to capture it, it had already slipped away.

 Read on if: